lucasjoliveau/doc/fr/legal/terms/enterprise.md

 An « App » is a specialized group of features available for installation in the Software.

-Odoo Partner
+Konvergo ERP Partner

-An Odoo Partner is a third-party company or individual, chosen by the Customer, and working with the Customer for their Odoo related services.
-The Customer can decide at any time to work with a different Odoo Partner, or to work with Odoo SA directly (subject to prior notice).
+An Konvergo ERP Partner is a third-party company or individual, chosen by the Customer, and working with the Customer for their Konvergo ERP related services.
+The Customer can decide at any time to work with a different Konvergo ERP Partner, or to work with Konvergo ERP SA directly (subject to prior notice).

 Extra Module

-An extra module is a directory of source code files, or a set of Python-based customizations created in a database (e.g. with Odoo Studio), that adds features or changes the standard behavior of the Software.
-It may have been developed by the Customer, by Odoo SA, by an Odoo Partner on behalf of the Customer, or by third parties.
+An extra module is a directory of source code files, or a set of Python-based customizations created in a database (e.g. with Konvergo ERP Studio), that adds features or changes the standard behavior of the Software.
+It may have been developed by the Customer, by Konvergo ERP SA, by an Konvergo ERP Partner on behalf of the Customer, or by third parties.

 Covered Extra Module